 You basically want a balance in non-variegated and variegated leaves on your plant.

-If your plant starts to be overrun with all green leaves, your plant may become all green in time and bye bye Pink Princess.
+If your plant starts to be overrun with all green leaves, your plant may revert to all green in time and bye bye Pink Princess.
 You may have a Green Princess, and who wants that?